whiplashomega/elthelas2/data/spellsv2/flaming-sphere.markdown

 **Damage**: [ { "dice": "2d6", label: "fire", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "1d6" } ]

-A 5-foot-diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
-Any creature that ends its turn within 5 feet of the sphere must make a Dexterity saving throw.
-The creature takes 2d6 fire damage on a failed save, or half as much damage on a successful one.
+A 1m-diameter sphere of fire appears in an unoccupied space of your choice within range and lasts for the duration.
+Any creature that ends its turn within 1m of the sphere must make a Dexterity saving throw.
+The creature takes 3d6 fire damage on a failed save, or half as much damage on a successful one.

-As a bonus action, you can move the sphere up to 30 feet.
+As a bonus action, you can move the sphere up to 9m.
 If you ram the sphere into a creature, that creature must make the saving throw against the sphere's damage, and the sphere stops moving this turn.

-When you move the sphere, you can direct it over barriers up to 5 feet tall and jump it across pits up to 10 feet wide.
-The sphere ignites flammable objects not being worn or carried, and it sheds bright light in a 20-foot radius and dim light for an additional 20 feet.
+When you move the sphere, you can direct it over barriers up to 2m tall and jump it across pits up to 3m wide.
+The sphere ignites flammable objects not being worn or carried, and it sheds bright light in a 6m radius and dim light for an additional 6m.

 **At Higher Levels.** When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.

+**Playtest Note** Damage increased by 1 die